cognitedata/cdp-spark-datasource/README.md

 To write to a resource using the insert into pattern, you'll need to register a DataFrame that was read from the resource, as a temporary view.
 You also need write access to the project and resources.
 In the examples below, replace  `myApiKey` with your own API key.

 Your schema must match that of the target exactly.
 To ensure this, copy the schema from the DataFrame you read into with `sourceDf.select(destinationDf.columns.map(col):_*)`.
-See the time series example below. [_Arne: add link_]
+See the [time series example below](#time-series).

 `.insertInto()` does upserts (updates existing rows and inserts new rows) for events and time series.
 Events are matched on `source+sourceId` while time series are matched on `id`.

-Dor assets, raw tables and data points, `.insertInto()` does inserts and throws an error if one or more rows already exist.
+For assets, raw tables and data points, `.insertInto()` does inserts and throws an error if one or more rows already exist.

 **`.save()`**